 Before we go away, let's go over the nerdy details of Korean flavours.

 What is Gochujang in these spicy Korean Chicken Thighs?

 Gochujang is a hot pepper paste which is sweet, spicy and has a fermented taste that it gets from red chili, rice, fermented soybeans and salt.
-It can be quite hot but it adds volumes in terms of flavour to a recipe.
-You don’t need to cook it and it can be easily used as a topping if you are making say a Korean Chicken Bowl.
+It can be quite hot but it adds volumes in terms of flavor to a recipe.
+You don't need to cook it and it can be easily used as a topping if you are making say a Korean Chicken Bowl.
 A tub of Gochujang can last you a few months and it can be used a substitute for a hot sauce in other recipes too.

 What can I serve with these Korean Chicken Thighs?

 I love serving Korean Chicken with rice or noodles because those can wrap up all that spicy sauce.
 But this time we served them with candies bacon beans to avoid loading up on carbs.
 And because those beans are amazing!

 I've seen recipes using pear as a marinade for Korean Chicken but you don't add that?

 There are some fruits like pears that can help tenderize the meat which is why you'll see Asian Pears being used in recipes.
 But since we are making chicken and marinating this overnight, I didn't feel the need to use pear and wanted the ingredient list to be short and simple.